 Research Areas

 The research interests of the CAE Division are on developing and utilizing advanced IT and frontline technologies to solve challenging engineering problems.
 The research is usually multi-disciplinary and cutting-edge.
-The current research can be categorized into two areas:
+The current research can be categorized into four areas:

 A. Computational Engineering and Intelligence